 Another thing to avoid is a dull and boring background.
 Make sure you look at the background and adjust your composition if possible.
 Another tip is to maximize your aperture value so that the background will be out of focus.

-Quality of the light.
+Quality of the light is very important.

 Photography is all about light.
 Early morning light and late afternoon light is the best time for bird photography.
 The sun is soft and beautiful; it makes for a great photograph.
 The sun will not cast dark shadows on the birds.
 It will give you the catch light in the bird’s eye.
 And if you can find a color contrast for complimenting the background, that’s a plus.
 One of my favorite types of bird photos is silhouettes.
 Go out before sunrise is a great time to take bird silhouettes.
 If you can go out during a rainstorm and have a break in the weather, you can have some amazing light to photograph birds in.